tintin10q/headless-henk/README.md

 auth_token = "INSERT TOKEN HERE"
 ```

-But if you do not have `reddit_username` and `reddit_password` then the token will not refresh, and you have to replace
+But if you do specify a `reddit_username` and `reddit_password` then the token will not refresh, and you have to replace
 it every 24 hours.
 Whenever you replace the token it will work for another 24 hours.

 See the [How to get a reddit jwt token](https://github.com/tintin10q/headless-henk#how-to-get-reddit-jwt) section for
 information on how to get a reddit jwt token.

-> Note that in the toml file the `canvas_indexes` are all strings.
-In the env var this different and it is a json array
+If you use the `auth_token` config it is still good to specify only `reddit_username` as this will still show up in the
-> of numbers and null.
+logs.
+The auth token is still used as long as you do not specify a `reddit_password`.

 ## Env Vars